The Benefits of Lemon Water: What's True and What's Hype?

 2. Claim: It's Good for Your Skin

 Are there benefits of lemon water on skin?
 Both lemons and water can improve your skin, but you don't have to consume them together to see the benefits.

 Lemons, like other citrus fruits, are high in vitamin C, which is essential for the production of collagen.
 Collagen is responsible for the elasticity and strength of the skin.
 According to research, like the 2020 study in ACS Omega, vitamin C is also a powerful antioxidant that neutralizes free radicals present in the skin that build up from air pollution and ultraviolet radiation.
 One whole lemon delivers 50 percent of your daily value of vitamin C, but one wedge offers only about 6 percent of your daily value.
 Compare that to 1 cup of strawberries, which delivers 140 percent of your daily value of vitamin C. Note that the daily value of vitamin C for adults ranges from 75 to 90 mg, depending on your sex.

 Your skin is an organ, and all your organs need water to function properly.
-Skin may lose elasticity you don't get enough water.
+Skin may lose elasticity if you don't get enough water.
 And while more research needs to be done, some studies, like the 2018 review in Skin Research & Technology, show that being well-hydrated seems to also increase the hydration level of the stratum corneum—the outermost layer of the skin.
 This resulted in reduced clinical signs of dryness and roughness, as well as an increase in the skin's extensibility and elasticity.
 Whether you're going for younger-looking skin or not, you can't go wrong staying hydrated for optimal health, so check to see if your urine is light yellow or clear and, if not, it might be a sign you're not drinking enough water so drink up.

 Read more: Best Foods for Your Skin